 Option Description Required CyberArk Host The IP address or FQDN name for the CyberArk AIM Web Service.
 This can be the host, or the host with a custom URL added on in a single string. yes Port The port on which the CyberArk API communicates.
-By default, Tenable uses 443. yes AppID The Application ID associated with the CyberArk API connection. yes Client Certificate The file that contains the PEM certificate used to communicate with the CyberArk host. no Client Certificate Private Key The file that contains the PEM private key for the client certificate. yes, if private key is applied Client Certificate Private Key Passphrase The passphrase for the private key, if required. yes, if private key is applied Get credential by The method with which your CyberArk API credentials are retrieved.
-Can be Username , Identifier , or Address . yes Note: The frequency of queries for Username is one query per target.
+By default, Tenable uses 443. yes AppID The Application ID associated with the CyberArk API connection. yes Client Certificate The file that contains the PEM certificate used to communicate with the CyberArk host. no Note: Customers self-hosting CyberArk CCP on a Windows Server 2022 and above should follow the guidance found in

+Option Description Required Tenable's Community post about CyberArk Client Certification Authentication Issue.
+Client Certificate Private Key The file that contains the PEM private key for the client certificate. yes, if private key is applied Client Certificate Private Key Passphrase The passphrase for the private key, if required. yes, if private key is applied Get credential by The method with which your CyberArk API credentials are retrieved.
+Can be Address , Identifier , Parameters , or Username . yes Note: For more information about the Parameters option, refer to the Parameters Options table.
+Note: The frequency of queries for Username is one query per target.
 The frequency of queries for Identifier is one query per chunk.
 This feature requires all targets have the same identifier.
-Note: The Username option also adds the Address parameter of the API query and assigns the target IP of the resolved host to the Address parameter.
-This may lead to failure to fetch

-Option Description Required credentials if the CyberArk Account Details Address field contains a value other than the target IP address.
-Username (If Get credential by is Username) The username of the CyberArk user to request a password from. no Safe The CyberArk safe the credential should be retrieved from. no Account Name (If Get credential by is Identifier) The unique account name or identifier assigned to the CyberArk API credential. no Use SSL If enabled, the scanner uses SSL through IIS for secure communications.
+Username (If Get credential by is set to Username) The username of the CyberArk user to request a password from. no Safe The CyberArk safe the credential should be retrieved from. no Account Name (If Get credential by is Identifier) The unique account name or identifier assigned to the CyberArk API credential. no Use SSL If enabled, the scanner uses SSL through IIS for secure communications.
 Enable this option if CyberArk is configured to support SSL through IIS. no Verify SSL Certificate If enabled, the scanner validates the SSL certificate.
-Enable this option if CyberArk is configured to support SSL through IIS and you want to validate the certificate. no
+Enable this option if CyberArk is configured to support SSL through no